scripting/pagePark/worknotes.md

+#### 10/2/23; 10:52:58 AM by DW

+We can now server from private GitHub repos.

+To do so, add an accessToken value to your githubServeFrom object in config.json.

+When we get the page text from GitHub that will be in the Authorization header in the request.

+An example of a PagePark <a href="https://gist.github.com/scripting/3f43bd5b7b5b05dad62214102085c2aa">config.json file</a> to access a private repo via the web

 #### 9/20/23; 8:53:50 AM by DW

 Another pagepark crash, this time on peabody, very reproducible.
 If you go to https://this.how/ -- it crashes.
 Happens in opmltojs package.
 I'm going to try setting up a local test and see if I can reproduce here.